docling-project/docling-ts/README.md

 ## Docling Core

-The [docling-core](/docling-core) package mirrors type definitions and utility functions of the [Docling Core](https://github.com/DS4SD/docling-core) library.
+The [docling-core](docling-core) package mirrors type definitions and utility functions of the [Docling Core](https://github.com/DS4SD/docling-core) library.

 ## Examples

-Refer to te [example Deno web server](https://github.com/DS4SD/docling-ts/examples) to get started.
+Refer to the [example Deno web server](examples) to get started.